Graduate Courses in Education

 EDUC 5308 Elementary Reading (3-0).
 A study of reading problems from the standpoint of maturation and growth of the pupil, together with the adoption of reading materials to the needs and stages of reading readiness of the child.

 EDUC 5310 Educational Statistics (3-0).
 This course is designed to provide graduate students with the knowledge of the use of statistics as it relates to the organization and interpretation of numerical data when viewing specific populations of study in the school system.
 This course can be utilized by all graduate programs when looking at data within the field of education.

 EDUC 5313 Career Counseling (3-0).
-A study of human career development across the life span, historical concepts and foundations, career decision-making processes, career counseling techniques for diverse and multicultural populations, systems of career information, and the application of these to career counseling in school and community settings.
+This course will study human career development across the life span, historical concepts and foundations, career decision-making processes, career counseling techniques for diverse and multicultural populations, systems of career information, and the application of these to career counseling in school and community settings.

 EDUC 5314 Personality and Counseling Theories (3-0).
 A study of traditional and contemporary theories of personality as they relate to the process and practice of counseling in a pluralistic society.

 EDUC 5315 Standardized Assessment Principles (3-0).
-A course which studies the basic principles of standardizing testing, the planning, implementation and coordination of testing programs; the use of test data in educational decision-making.
+A course which studies the basic principles of standardizing testing, the planning, implementation and coordination of testing programs

 EDUC 5316 The Multicultural Learner (3-0).
-A course designed to investigate the relationship of various cultures of Texas and the Southwest and the implications for education.
+A course designed to investigate the relationship of various cultures of the U.S. with emphasis on Texas and the Southwest and the implications for education.

 EDUC 5317 History and Philosophy of Education (3-0).
 A survey of the historical development of educational systems and philosophies, with emphasis on the contributions of Western Civilization to American educational thought.